Critical Points in Quantum Generative Models: Variational Quantum Algorithms as Random Fields

 \subsection{Mapping Variational Quantum Algorithms to Random Wishart Fields}

-With the background of VQAs in place, we will now show the asymptotic (weak) equivalence of VQAs with the random choice of ansatz described in~\ref{sec:vqas} to Wishart random fields.
+With the background of VQAs in place, we will now show the asymptotic (weak) equivalence of VQAs with the random choice of ansatz described in Appendix~\ref{sec:vqas} to Wishart random fields.
 Throughout this section, we will consider a problem Hamiltonian $H$ on $n$ qubits, with ground state energy $\lambda_1$ and mean eigenvalue $\overline{\lambda}$.
 We also define the \emph{degrees of freedom} parameter

-whose interpretation will be discussed in Sec.~\ref{sec:validity_of_mapping_disc}.
-Twice the degrees of freedom parameter $m$ will turn out to govern the location of the transition from the underparameterized to the overparameterized regime (see Sec.~\ref{sec:whrfs}), and for physically relevant Hamiltonians is expected to be exponential in $n$ (see Sec.~\ref{sec:validity_of_mapping_disc}).
+whose interpretation will be discussed in Appendix~\ref{sec:validity_of_mapping_disc}.
+Twice the degrees of freedom parameter $m$ will turn out to govern the location of the transition from the underparameterized to the overparameterized regime (see Appendix~\ref{sec:whrfs}), and for physically relevant Hamiltonians is expected to be exponential in $n$ (see Appendix~\ref{sec:validity_of_mapping_disc}).
 We will also consider the Pauli decomposition of the nontrivial part of $H$:

 where $A$ is the number of terms in the Pauli decomposition and $\bm{\alpha}$ the Pauli coefficients.